titussandy11/Kelompok-22_SISTEM-E-PARKING/README.md

 - Intel® Core™ i3 processor or AMD® Ryzen 3 processor
 - Disk Space 2.5 GB and another 1 GB For caches
 - Operating system : Microsoft windows 8 or later, macOS 10.13 or later, and any Linux
-- Python 3.6 or newer
+- Python version 3.6 or newer